 This argument is not directed at those who hold to allegorical or typological readings of prophecy on principled exegetical grounds.
 There are serious scholars who argue for non-literal readings of prophetic texts from the text itself, and those arguments deserve engagement on their merits.

-The argument here is narrower and more specific: the appeal to Origen as a hermeneutical authority, offered without qualification or acknowledgment of his condemned doctrines, is not a strong argument.
+The argument here is narrower: the appeal to the Church Fathers as hermeneutical authorities, offered without qualification or acknowledgment of the full scope of those Fathers' teaching, is not a strong argument.
 It is an argument that borrows the prestige of antiquity without accepting the accountability that antiquity demands.

 And if that is the standard, then we are all simply choosing what to believe.
 The only difference is that some of us admit it.